 CNC machining is one of the fastest metal manufacturing processes available today, resulting in a faster lead time.
 The manufacturing process is also very efficient, contributing to this in part.

-Since machining is a one-step process and CNC machining centers operate quickly, machined metal parts are easy to create (in small quantities), cutting lead times and enabling a quicker market.
+Since machining is a one-step process and CNC machining metal centers operate quickly, machined metal parts are easy to create (in small quantities), cutting lead times and enabling a quicker market.

 Better Surface Finish